hpcugent/config-templates/README.md

 Upon changes of the config file, the `exampled` service needs to be restarted.

+This type of configuration is ideally suited for metaconfig and TT.

 ### Prepare

 Pick a good and relevant name for the service (in this case we will add the non-existing `example` service), and create